CODAIT/redrock/README.md

 For each application start script, please configure the parameter **--driver-memory 2g**.
 The sum of the values defined should be equal to the amount at the Spark configuration SPARK_DRIVER_MEMORY.

+For example, we defined SPARK_DRIVER_MEMORY = 4g, so you could give decahose 1g, powertrack 1g, and rest-api 2g.

 **Don't forget to put the files to be analysed into the HDFS directories we defined before.**